 The memorial urn is in the National Cemetery west of the Soldiers National Monument.
 It is between the first and second rows of headstones.

-See more on the history of the 1st Minnesota Volunteer Infantry Regiment in the Civil War
+See more on the history of the First Minnesota Infantry Regiment in the Civil War